How to Buy a New Executive Condo - A 10-Step Guide

 *SC - Singapore Citizen *SPR - Singapore Permanent Resident

-Applying for a Mortgage: Understand the loan options available.
-EC buyers can only opt for bank loans as HDB loans are not applicable for buying executive condo.
+Applying for a Mortgage: Know your loan options.
+EC buyers can only opt for bank loans as HDB loans are not applicable for buying executive condos.
 Getting an In-Principle-Approval (IPA) from a bank is advisable to assess your affordability.
-Your income, age, loan tenure or any outstanding loans will be taken into consideration to determine your borrowing limit.
+Your income, age, loan tenure or any outstanding loans will be taken into account to determine your borrowing limit.

-Budgeting for Additional Costs: To buy a new executive condo, you must set aside additional costs such as legal fees (about $2,500-$3,000), stamp duty (approximately 3%-4% of the purchase price), and administrative fees.
+Budgeting for Additional Costs: When buying new executive condo, you must set aside additional costs such as legal fees (about $2,500-$3,000), stamp duty (approximately 3%-4% of the purchase price), and administrative fees.

-Resale Levy: If you have previously purchased a flat from HDB, EC from a developer, or received a CPF Housing Grant, a resale levy of up to $55,000 will be imposed.
+Resale Levy: If you have previously purchased a subsidised flat, an EC from a developer, or received a CPF Housing Grant, a resale levy of up to $55,000 will be imposed.
 The amount of levy will be based on the type of housing you are staying in, as indicated below:

 First Subsidised Housing TypeResale Levy Amount